spb69-source/spb/replit.md

 This is a full-stack banking application called "Secure Professional Bank" built with React and Express.
 The application provides a comprehensive banking platform with separate user and admin interfaces, featuring account management, messaging, transactions, and loan applications.
 Users can register for accounts that require admin approval, and once approved, they can access banking services including account creation, transaction history, and communication with bank administrators.

 **Current Status:** Application is fully configured and running in the Replit environment using MongoDB database.
-All dependencies have been installed and the hero section styling has been optimized for better mobile responsiveness.
+The app successfully connects to the MongoDB Atlas cluster and serves both frontend and backend on port 5000.
+All dependencies have been installed and the application is ready for use.

 # User Preferences